 Refinishing a Parquet Floor

-However, parquet floors are not quite as easy to refinish as regular hardwood planking is.
-That is because the grain of the material does not flow in a consistent direction.
-Rather, the tiny slats of material are all pointed in different directions.
-This can cause cross grain scratching to appear on the floor, which can be difficult to buff out.
-You may even need to result to hand sanding in certain places to get the surface looking smooth.
+Parquet is essentially made of hardwood and therefore can be sanded and refinished.
+Some parquet tiles can be refinished roughly an equal number of times as hardwood plank flooring of similar thickness.
+However, parquet floors are not quite as easy to refinish as regular hardwood planking is because the grain of the material is not oriented in a consistent direction.
+Rather, the tiny slats of wood may be pointed in several different directions.
+This can lead to cross-grain scratching, which can be difficult to buff out.
+You may even need to resort to hand sanding in certain places to get the surface looking smooth.